MichaelPalmer1/gsu-wireless-mobile-systems/TravelPicker/README.md

 ## Data Retrieval
 Country data and images are retrieved via the [Wikipedia API](https://en.wikipedia.org/w/api.php).
 Images are downloaded using the [Picasso](http://square.github.io/picasso/) library.
-Once downloaded, images are then processed using Google's [Palette](https://developer.android.com/training/material/palette-colors.html) API to determine the best scrim colors to use in the app bar layout.
+Once downloaded, images are then processed using Google's [Palette](https://developer.android.com/training/material/palette-colors.html) API to determine the scrim colors to use in the app bar layout.
 In addition, each country detail screen includes a button to view the information on Wikipedia.